hbc/NGS_Data_Analysis_Course/sessionIV/lessons/05_biological_databases_UCSC.md

 <img src="../img/UCSCbrowser.png" width="700">

-CFTR
-remove all
+#### Activity
+* Look for the gene "CFTR"
+* Remove all tracks except scale and RefSeq genes
-add back common SNPs 144, conservation and repeats Click on gene, SNP on genome browser
+* Using the menu below the visualization, add back Common SNPs 144, Conservation and Repeatmasker tracks
+* Click on the gene, what do you see?
+* Come back to the browser and click on a SNP

 ### The UCSC Table Browser (how to download data from UCSC)

 <img src="../img/UCSCtable.png" width="700">

-variation, Common SNPS 144, snp144Common, CFTR (lookup), bed

-Genes and Gene Predictions, refseq, refGene, CFTR (lookup), sequence, mrna

-Genes and Gene Predictions, refseq, refGene, CFTR (lookup), sequence, genome
+#### Activity
+* Look at a bed format representation of the SNPs we were just looking at in the genome browser
+* Download the bed file above
+* Download the sequence of the CFTR gene
+* Download the sequence of the genomic area in which the CFTR gene exists

 ### Final words